Best Brushes for Glazing Pottery: Top Picks for Smooth and Even Coats

 What are the best types of brushes for glazing pottery?

-The best types of brushes for glazing pottery are those made with natural hair bristles, such as hog or ox hair.
-These types of brushes hold more glaze and allow for better control when applying it to the pottery.
-Synthetic brushes can also be used, but they tend to hold less glaze and may not provide the same level of control.
+The best types of brushes for glazing pottery are those made with soft natural hair bristles, such as goat, sheep, or hake-style brushes.
+These hold more glaze and release it evenly, which gives you smoother coats and better control.
+Synthetic brushes can work for detail, but they hold less liquid and tend to leave streaks on broad surfaces.

 What sizes of brushes should I use for glazing pottery?